kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-out-of-cluster.md

 | Pod | kubernetes_pod	    | pod-name     |
 | Container | kubernetes_container	| container-name |

+{% hint style="info" %}
-> **Note**: In the `kubernetes_label_NAME` tag key, the `NAME` portion should appear exactly as the tag appears inside of Kubernetes.
+In the `kubernetes_label_NAME` tag key, the `NAME` portion should appear exactly as the tag appears inside of Kubernetes.
 For example, for the tag `app.kubernetes.io/name`, this tag key would appear as `kubernetes_label_app.kubernetes.io/name`.
+{% endhint %}

-To use an alternative or existing AWS tag schema, you may supply these in your [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.73.0/cost-analyzer/values.yaml#L589) under the `kubecostProductConfigs.labelMappingConfigs.\<aggregation\>\_external_label`.
-Also be sure to set `kubecostProductConfigs.labelMappingConfigs.enabled = true`.
+To use an alternative or existing AWS tag schema, you may supply these in your [*values.yaml*](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.73.0/cost-analyzer/values.yaml#L589) under `kubecostProductConfigs.labelMappingConfigs.\<aggregation\>\_external_label`.
+Also be sure to set `kubecostProductConfigs.labelMappingConfigs.enabled=true`.

-More on AWS tagging [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).
+For more information, consult AWS' [Tag your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).

 Tags may take several hours to show up in the *Cost Allocations Tags* section described in the next step.